How Aspect works

 Geodesic coordinate transformation

-The ECEF coordinate system is a 3D right-handed Cartesian coordinate system with the center of the earth as the origin, where any location is represented by X, Y and Z coordinates.
-See the following figure for an example of a target location T expressed with geocentric coordinates.
+The earth-centered earth-fixed (ECEF) coordinate system is a 3D right-handed Cartesian coordinate system with the center of the earth as the origin, where any location is represented by x-, y-, and z-coordinates.
+See the figure below for an example of a target location (T) expressed with geocentric coordinates.

 The ECEF coordinate system